Cisco IOS Router Commands

 The 2707000 is the dial number.

-NOTE: Record what interface the dialer map IP line is under because you will need to
+NOTE: Record what interface the dialer map IP line is under because you will need to use that interface when changing the number.

 Type config t to configure from terminal.